-As we will be doing traceroutes through the network to check that the policies have worked, it's also a good idea to configure another loopback interface with one address out of the /34 address block.
-Each team apart from Router1, Router4, Router8 and Router11 should choose Loopback1 and give it the first address out of their /34 block.
-For example, on Router5:
+As we will be doing traceroutes through the network to check that the policies have worked, it's also a good idea to configure another loopback interface with one address out of the /22 address block.
+Each team should choose Loopback1 and give it the first address out of the block.
+For example, on Router8: